withastro/docs/src/pages/en/tutorial/6-interactivity/index.md

 All the content on your site is **static**.
 A reader can navigate your site through links, but othwerwise, there is nothing for them to interact with.

-We have used some build-time JavaScript to create and render parts of your site dynamically, but we do not yet have any client-side JavaScript, nor UI framework components (e.g. React, Svelte, Vue), that allow your readers to trigger any changes to the site.
+You have used some build-time JavaScript to create and render parts of your site dynamically, but you do not yet have any client-side JavaScript, nor UI framework components (e.g. React, Svelte, Vue), that allow your readers to trigger any changes to the site.

 Let's do that now!